Variants of the Gy\`arf\`as-Sumner Conjecture: Oriented Trees and Rainbow Paths: Induced rainbow paths

 The coloring $\alpha$ generated by Algorithm~\ref{GreedyRefinement} will be referred to as $\refinement(\beta,<)$, the ``refinement'' of the proper coloring $\beta$ with respect to the total order $<$ on the set of colors.
 Note that the colors used by $\alpha$ are from $\mathbb{N}^{>0}$ and unless otherwise specified, the color set of $\alpha$ is ordered by the usual order on natural numbers.
 Note that $\alpha =\refinement(\beta,<)$ is an out-tree coloring of $D$, the natural orientation of $G$ with respect to $\alpha$.
 This follows from Proposition~\ref{prop1} and the definition of natural orientation (note that the vertices $u_1,u_2, \ldots, u_{\alpha(v)-1}$ that are guaranteed to exist for every vertex $v$ in Proposition~\ref{prop1} are all out-neighbours of $v$ in $D$).

-\begin{definition}[Decreasing tree] Given an undirected graph $G$ with a proper vertex coloring $\beta$ and an ordering of the colors of $\beta$, a tree $T$ in $G$ with a chosen root is said to be a \emph{decreasing tree} in $G$ if the colors on every path from root to leaf in $T$ are in decreasing order. \end{definition}
+\begin{definition}[Decreasing tree] Given an undirected graph $G$ with a proper vertex coloring $\beta$ and an ordering of the colors of $\beta$, a tree $T$ in $G$ with a chosen root is said to be a \emph{decreasing tree} in $G$ if the colors on every path from root to leaf in $T$ are in decreasing order.
+If in addition, $T$ is a path and one of the endpoints of this path is the root of $T$, then $T$ is said to be a \emph{decreasing path} in $G$.
+Clearly, a decreasing path in $G$ is also a rainbow path in $G$. \end{definition}

 \begin{lemma} Let $G$ be an undirected graph with a proper coloring $\beta$ on whose colors a total order $<$ is defined.
-Then in each of the following cases, every rooted tree on $s$ vertices is present in $G$ as an induced decreasing tree: \begin{enumerate} {(\roman{enumi})} {(\roman{enumi})} \itemsep 0.01in \item \(G\) is \(K_{2,r}\)-free (\(r \geq 2\)) and \(\chi(G)\geq (r-1)(s-1)s/2 + s\). \item $G$ has girth \(g \geq 5\) and \(\chi(G) \geq s^{1+4/(g-4)}\). \end{enumerate} \end {lemma} \begin{proof} Let $T$ be a rooted tree on $s$ vertices.
+Then in each of the following cases, every rooted tree on $s$ vertices is present in $G$ as an induced decreasing tree: \begin{enumerate} {(\roman{enumi})} {(\roman{enumi})} \itemsep 0.01in \item \(G\) is \(K_{2,r}\)-free (\(r \geq 2\)) and \(\chi(G)\geq (r-1)(s-1)(s-2)/2 + s\). \item $G$ has girth \(g \geq 5\) and \(\chi(G) \geq s^{1+4/(g-4)}\). \end{enumerate} \end {lemma} \begin{proof} Let $T$ be a rooted tree on $s$ vertices.
 Assign directions to the edges of $T$ so that we get an out-tree $T'$ with the same root as $T$.
 Let $\alpha=\refinement(\beta,<)$ be a coloring that uses the colors $\{1,2,\ldots,k\}$.
 Clearly, $k\geq \chi(G)$.
 Let $D$ be the natural orientation of $G$ with respect to $\alpha$.
 Let $D'$ be the subgraph of $D$ that has vertex set $V(D')=V(D)$ and edge set $E(D')=\{(u,v)\in E(D)\colon\beta(u)>\beta(v)\}$.
 By Proposition~\ref{prop1}, we know that $\alpha$ is an out-tree coloring of $D'$ as well.
 Since $V(D')=V(D)$, we know that there is at least one vertex $x$ in $D'$ having $\alpha(x)=k$.
 It can be seen that if one of the conditions in the statement of the lemma is satisfied, then Lemma~\ref{lem:generallemma} can be applied to $D$, $D'$ and $T'$ in order to conclude there is an induced subgraph of $D'$, which is also induced in $D$, that is isomorphic to $T'$.
 Since the colors in $\beta$ decrease along any directed path in $D'$, we have that the induced subgraph of $D$ that is isomorphic to $T'$ is a decreasing tree with respect to $(\beta,<)$. \end{proof}

 Theorem~\ref{thm:rainbowpaths} follows from Lemma~\ref{lem:decreasing_tree_lemma} in a straightforward way.

 \rainbowpaththm*